Jump to Content

 9F It’s Party Time – Third Party Risk Management!

 Third-parties, fourth-parties, fifth parties – there are many party-crashers!
 How do you ensure that you’re doing enough to manage the risks?
 This session is an audience-driven discussion covering third-party risk management.
-Some topics include information security, incident notification protocols, AI and FinTech oversight – plus any questions that the audience brings to the table.
-Learn from and help your peers – join this session ready to participate in a robust discussion!
+Some topics include information security, due diligence and monitoring, AI and FinTech oversight – plus any questions that the audience brings to the table.
+Learn from and help your peers – join this session ready to participate in a robust discussion.

 Speakers: